 We’re pretty split on our feelings toward this holiday.
 John loves it because I think it brings him back to his rowdy days in college and beyond.
 I could honestly care less about the holiday because it’s never carried much meaning for me, more annoyance than anything.
 Weird, drunks pinching you?
 Nah.
 And yes, I’ve been to Savannah to celebrate, which was fun and all but crowds aren’t exactly my thing either.
 What I *can* get behind is this addictive stuff to make with my kids.

 I don’t know who originally came up with leprechaun bait for St. Patrick’s Day (wasn’t me), but I saw it one year on Pinterest and have been doing it with the kids for a couple of years now.
-It’s been particularly fun at their ages (2 and 4) because I’ll have Connor do some counting practice while Bri sorts the cereal from the marshmallows.
+It’s been particularly fun at their ages (2 and 4) because Connor can count while Bri can sort the cereal from the marshmallows.
 Bri continues to be here for the eating though and has a significantly lower productivity rate.
 My girl.

 In fact, this kept them so entertained I was able to cook dinner while barking orders at them.
 Bri practiced categorizing and her colors while Connor was tasked with counting out 50 pretzels, cereal, and marshmallows (again, for absolutely no reason other than practicing his counting skills and occupying time so I could put food in the oven and pee).

 - white chocolate bar (I use a Ghirardelli white chocolate bar I buy at Giant and melt in the microwave.)